Balancing your bank account may seem like an outdated practice, now that most financial transactions have become electronic.

 Identifying Unnecessary Fees Can Save Money

 Bank fees can eat away at a bank balance so slowly, an account holder might not even notice.
-The average monthly fee for a checking account now runs around $14.
-The fee for using an out-of-network ATM can be as high as $4.
-Overdraft fees often top $32.
+The average monthly fee for a checking account now runs around $12.
+An out-of-network ATM withdrawal fee currently averages more than $4.
+Overdraft fees are typically $35 a pop.

 How to Balance Your Checking Account

 Of course, account holders can always check on their available balance by using an ATM, or by logging into their account online or with an app.
-But that’s just a snapshot—and the picture could change in just a few minutes, depending on what transactions hit the account through the day.
+But that’s just a snapshot — and the picture could change in just a few minutes, depending on what transactions hit the account throughout the day.

 By reconciling your records with your monthly online or paper statements on a regular basis, account holders can dig into the details of where their money is going, and be confident they aren’t missing any mistakes or paying fees or bills they aren’t aware of.

-If you’re sure you’re right, and you think the bank made a mistake, or you notice anything else askew, contact the bank by phone or in-person right away to let them know about the inconsistency.
+• If you’re confident that the bank made a mistake or you notice anything else askew, contact the bank by phone, email, messaging, or in-person right away to let them know about the inconsistency.

 The Takeaway

-With so many other tech tools available to help track saving and spending, reconciling a bank statement every month may seem unnecessary—even archaic.
+With so many other tech tools available to help track saving and spending, reconciling a bank statement every month may seem unnecessary or even archaic.

-But the process can serve as an important backup and safeguard—especially for those who have multiple accounts, or who have turned over certain financial tasks (deposits, withdrawals, bill-paying, and budgeting) to automation and apps.
+But the process can serve as an important backup and safeguard, especially for those who have multiple accounts, or who have turned over certain financial tasks (deposits, withdrawals, bill-paying, and budgeting) to automation and apps.
+It can also help you avoid unnecessary fees and spot mistakes or fraud.

 It might even point the way toward better budgeting and money management, and help you reach your short- and long-term financial goals sooner.